Rick Stansbury

-Richard Lee Stansbury (born December 23, 1959), is an American college basketball coach who most recently was an assistant at Memphis during the 2024 and 2025 seasons.
-He was the head coach at Western Kentucky from 2016 to 2023 and the head coach at Mississippi State from 1998 to 2012.
-Stansbury completed his tenure ranked 9th all-time in Southeastern Conference (SEC) wins and as the winningest coach in Mississippi State history.
-He is a member of the Campbellsville University Athletics Hall of Fame.
+Richard Lee Stansbury (born December 23, 1959), is an American college basketball coach who is currently the associate head coach for LSU.
+Stansbury was the head basketball coach for Mississippi State from 1998 to 2012.
+He also was the head coach for Western Kentucky from 2016 to 2023.
+Stansbury is the all-time wins leader for Mississippi State and reached 9th all-time in SEC wins as head coach of the Bulldogs.

 Early life

 Born in Battletown, Kentucky, Stansbury played high school basketball for Meade County High School in Brandenburg, Kentucky from which he graduated in 1977.
 From 1977 to 1981, he played college basketball at Campbellsville College (now Campbellsville University) in Campbellsville, Kentucky.
 He led the team to the NAIA Tournament in his senior season.
+He is currently a member of the Campbellsville University Athletics Hall of Fame.

 Coaching career

 Early coaching career

 Stansbury began his coaching career at his alma mater as a student assistant (1982–83).
 Following his stint at Campbellsville, he served as a graduate assistant at Cumberland College (now University of the Cumberlands) in Williamsburg, Kentucky (1983–84).
 There, he helped to lead the team to a 31–5 mark and a second round appearance in the NAIA Tournament.

 In 1984, Stansbury moved to Austin Peay State University in Clarksville, Tennessee, where he served a six-year term as an assistant, helping guide that team to three consecutive winning seasons, beginning with a conference tournament championship and a subsequent NCAA tournament second round berth during the 1986–87 season, while the Governors posted a mark of 20–12.